Psorcon E Emollient Cream

 - Where can I get more information?

-What should I avoid while using diflorasone topical (Psorcon E Emollient Cream)?
+What should I discuss with my healthcare provider before using diflorasone topical (Psorcon E Emollient Cream)?

 Additional Psorcon E Emollient Cream Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.